The smoked bacon wrapped fatty has been around for a while and it is probably one of the best smoking recipes around.

 Just to give you an idea of the size of these..
 I'll compare it to a normal sized jalapeño pepper.

-I also made a diagram showing where they would be located on the smoker grate.
+I also made myself a diagram showing where they would be located on the smoker grate so I could keep them straight.

 Place them directly on the grate making sure, as I did, to notate the filling of each group.

-These are more of an appetizer for game day, tailgating, parties, etc. so I just recommend you bring them in and let everyone dive right in while the cheese and filling is still bubbling.
+No need to do anything special with these like resting, just bring them in and let everyone dive right in while the cheese and filling is still bubbling.

 The ham and cheddar cheese cut open.. cheese oozing nicely even after it's been sitting for a few minutes.